masakurapa/gover-html/README.md

 # Output except for the `Example` function in the `Sample` structure of the `internal/cover` package!!
 $ gover-html -exclude-func '(internal/cover.Sample).Example'

+# If you specify a structure, wildcards can be used in the path.
+$ gover-html -exclude-func '(*.Sample).Example'

 # When specifying more than one
 $ gover-html -exclude 'Example,(internal/cover).Example,(internal/cover.Sample).Example'
 ```